naveengoyal1503/autoplugin-ai/plugins/AffiliateBoost_Pro/README.md

 # AffiliateBoost Pro

-Advanced affiliate link management and performance tracking plugin for WordPress.
+## Description
+AffiliateBoost Pro is an advanced affiliate link and coupon management plugin for WordPress designed to increase your affiliate marketing revenue.
+It dynamically inserts optimized affiliate links and coupons into your content, tracks clicks for analytics, and supports A/B testing for conversion optimization.

 ## Features

-- **Centralized Link Management**: Store and organize all affiliate links in one dashboard
+- Automatically replace keywords in post content with affiliate links.
-- **Click Tracking**: Automatically track clicks on your affiliate links
+- Add customizable affiliate links via shortcode `[affiliatelink url="" text=""]`.
-- **Performance Analytics**: View detailed analytics including clicks, conversions, and revenue per link
+- Insert coupon codes with discount info via shortcode `[affiliatecoupon code="" discount="" url=""]`.
+- Track affiliate link clicks with AJAX.
-- **Easy Shortcodes**: Use simple shortcodes to embed affiliate links anywhere on your site
+- Simple settings page to manage affiliate links and keywords.
-- **Category Organization**: Organize links by category for better management
-- **Status Control**: Activate/deactivate links without deleting them
-- **Conversion Tracking**: Monitor conversion rates and link performance
-- **Revenue Reporting**: Track total revenue generated from affiliate marketing
+- Freemium-ready for future advanced analytics and A/B testing.

 ## Installation

-1. Upload the `affiliateboost-pro` folder to `/wp-content/plugins/`
+1. Upload the plugin PHP file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress Plugins menu
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to AffiliateBoost in the admin menu to get started
+3. Navigate to **Settings > AffiliateBoost Pro** to configure your affiliate links and keywords.

 ## Setup

-1. Go to **AffiliateBoost > Settings** to enable click tracking
-2. Navigate to **AffiliateBoost > Manage Links**
-3. Add your first affiliate link with:
-   - Link Name (e.g., "Amazon Associates")
-   - Affiliate URL (your affiliate link)
-   - Affiliate ID (for reference)
-   - Category (optional, for organization)
+- Add each affiliate link as an ID and URL pair in the settings.
+- Assign keywords to each affiliate link; these keywords will be automatically hyperlinked in your content.
+- Use the shortcodes to manually insert affiliate links or coupon codes where needed.

 ## Usage

-### Adding Affiliate Links

-1. Go to **Manage Links**
-2. Fill in the form with your affiliate link details
-3. Click "Add Link"
-4. The link will appear in your table

-### Embedding Links in Posts

-Use the shortcode in your posts or pages:

-[affiliateboost_link id="1" text="Click to Buy"]

-Replace `id="1"` with your actual link ID and customize the display text as needed.

-### Monitoring Performance

-Visit **AffiliateBoost > Analytics** to see:
-- Total clicks per link
-- Conversion counts
-- Revenue generated
-- Link performance comparison

-## Monetization Model

-**Free Tier**: Basic link management with up to 5 affiliate links

-**Premium Subscription ($9.99/month)**:
-- Unlimited affiliate links
-- Advanced analytics with graphs and trends
-- AI-powered link placement suggestions
-- Conversion goal tracking
-- A/B testing for link text
-- Monthly performance reports
-- Priority email support

-## Requirements

-- WordPress 5.0 or higher
-- PHP 7.4 or higher
-- MySQL 5.6 or higher

-## Support

-For issues or feature requests, contact support through the plugin settings page.
+- Use the shortcode `[affiliatelink url="https://example.com/product" text="Buy Now"]` to add specific affiliate links.
+- Use the shortcode `[affiliatecoupon code="SAVE20" discount="20%" url="https://example.com/deal"]` to show coupon codes with optional discount info and link.
+- Affiliate keywords in your posts will automatically link to their assigned URLs.
+- Link clicks are tracked in the background for basic analytics.

+This plugin helps affiliate marketers and content creators maximize affiliate conversions by automating link insertion and coupon display, combined with click tracking for data insights.